SridharRamesh/HowSridharThinks/content/AlternatingSeries.md

 (Note that this establishes the Dirichlet eta function as Abel summable, by establishing it as suitably generalized/iterated Cesaro summable.
 We see that the Dirichlet eta function's summability is quite easy to handle!)

 This is another simple approach to the analytic continuation of the Riemann zeta function.
-Perhaps simpler than the one we've seen before for [difference equations in general]({{ site.baseurl }}{% link _math/DifferenceEquationZeta.md %}))], though I like that as well.
+Perhaps simpler than the one we've seen before for [difference equations in general](@/DifferenceEquationZeta.md), though I like that as well.
 Actually, perhaps there is some connection between this and that method?
 There is a similar fixation on an iterated differential which vanishes asymptotically.
 But there, the differentials are over arbitrary intervals, and used to sum f straight, while here, they are all over unit intervals, and used to sum f alternating.
 Hm...
 (TODO: Work this out!)

 ***